Universal-Team/db/docs/_3ds/raptor3ds.md

   and "FILE0004.GLB" from the v1.2 DOS version the in

-  the SD root to play the game.'
+  the sdmc:/3ds/Raptor folder to play the game.'
 source: https://github.com/RetroGamer02/raptor3ds
 systems:
 - 3DS